Marketing with pride

 Just as a dog isn’t only for Christmas, supporting the LGBTQ+ community shouldn’t only be fashionable one month a year.
 Brands need to live and breathe this cause.
 They need to become a true ally, not just a company trying to make a sale with timely pride advertising.

 Assign someone to monitor inclusivity and diversity

-Just as you have someone to monitor HR matters and keep track of performance, you need someone dedicated to monitoring inclusivity and diversity.
-In doing so, you’ll make sure this is a deep-rooted part of your culture and not an after thought or quote fulfilling exercise.
+You have someone to monitor HR matters and keep track of performance.
+Why not introduce someone dedicated to monitoring inclusivity and diversity too?
+In doing so, you’ll make sure this is a deep-rooted part of your culture.
+It’ll be much more than after thought or quote fulfilling exercise.